Licences to transport animals into and out of NSW

 2. Obtain an import/export licence from OEH

-Interstate import and export licences are issued for a single consignment of the fauna species specified on the licence for a maximum period of one month.
-Import and export permits are available for all classes of native fauna.
+Interstate import and export licences are issued for a single consignment of the animal species specified on the licence for a maximum period of one month.
+Import and export permits are available for all classes of native animals.

 Native animal keepers with an AKL prefix licence can apply online for the immediate issue of import and export licences for all Class 1 native animal species (PDF 419KB) using the NSW Government Licensing Service (GLS).
 To apply for a licence, download and fill in the application form below.
 Make sure you:

 use capital letters when entering your name, for example John William Smith

 enter your phone number details in the format 0295856401 or 0401000000 for mobile numbers (no spaces)

 enter your address accurately using the Quick Address System (QAS) provided on the GLS website.